-From the same article, author Jim Yu explains that experiences will also rule content in 2016.
+In that article, author Jim Yu explains that experiences rule content.
 “As much as people like to imagine that they base their choices on concrete facts, emotions and psychology are important parts of making decisions.
 People remember experiences, not text.”

 Data is also inherently linked to better content.
 According to ScribbleLive, data can “determine who is at the forefront of your industry and which influencers you should connect with” as well as “what kind of content you should be creating, and to better understand which content formats are gaining the most traction with your audience.”

 As your content creation gets better, you may find you’re more prepared to stretch yourself creatively.
-At the beginning of this article, we discussed Mark Schaffer’s “content shock” theory, which predicts that human capacity for information is greatly limited by the extraordinary volume available.
-The irony of his theory is that it’s likely to be more content, albeit creative content, that’s able to rise up and be heard through the noise.
+Earlier, we discussed Mark Schaffer’s “content shock” theory, which posits that the human capacity for information is greatly limited by the extraordinary volume of it that’s available.
+The irony of his theory is that it’s likely to be more content–albeit creative content–that’s able to rise up and be heard through the noise.